Skip to main content

 Points of Presence Locations

-To deliver content to end-users in the fastest way possible, AWS employs a Global Network of 166 Points of Presence (PoP) in 65 cities across 29 countries.
+To deliver content to users in the fastest way possible, AWS uses a Global Network of Points of Presence (PoPs).
+These PoPs are strategically located in cities across many countries, helping to distribute content fast and efficiently.

 These Points of Presence are divided into edge locations and regional edge caches.
 Some highly populated areas have multiple edge locations to ensure efficient content delivery when there’s high traffic.